 External Validity

 The participants in the study were 128 preschool children.
 The participants were between the ages of 3-5 year olds with a mean age of 53 months.
 There were 65 boys and 63 girls in this study.
 Eighty-two percent of the children were Caucasian (n=105), 12% were African American (n=15), and 2% were Asian American.
 An additional 4% of the sample (n=5) was characterized by caregivers as other.
 In terms of socioeconomic status, 38% of the children (n=49) resided in low-socioeconomic status homes as documented by their eligibility to attend preschool programs that used poverty guidelines as eligibility.
 Thirty-four of the low SES children were Caucasian, 9 were African American, 2 were Asian American and 4 were considered other (Justice, Bowles, & Skibbe, 2006, p.
 226-227).
 Twenty-seven percent (34 children) had language impairments.
-The participants were selected based on the following criteria: First of all, children were required to be native speakers of English and reside in a home in which English was a primary language spoken.
+The participants were selected based on the following criteria: First, children were required to be native speakers of English and reside in a home in which English was a primary language spoken.
 Secondly, children must pass a bilateral hearing screening at 25dB or 30dB at 500, 1000, 2000, and 4000 Hz.
 Thirdly, children must not have no history of gross motor, hearing, cognitive, or neurological impairment as indicated by the parental questionnaire or formal screening.
 The study took place in the homes of the participants, in a laboratory setting, or at their preschool or day care.

 Procedures - The participants were individually tested.
 The Preschool Word and Print Awareness (PWPA) measure was administered to the participants and lasted no more than 45 minutes.
 The PWPA test measures children’s knowledge of 14 concepts about print (e.g. location of the front of the book, location of the title of the book, reading from left to right, identifying the first letter of a word, as well as identifying a capital letter).
 These concepts are administered during an adult-child shared storybook reading using the picture book Nine Ducks Nine.
 The examiner begins the test session by explaining to the child what exactly they will be doing.
 For example, the examiner might say to the child that they would be reading a book together and informing the child that he or she will need to help the examiner read the book.
 During the shared storybook reading, the examiner focuses on developing print awareness skills.
 Print awareness may include skills that focus on the child pointing to the front of the book, identifying the title of the book, knowing where to begin reading and so forth.
 Children who provide a correct response receives a score of 1 and if they provide an incorrect response they receive a score of zero.